opencartbot/LinkPlayBot/README.md

 - **index.html** - web interface for control player via LinkPlayAPI.
 Works on any browsers.
 Does not require a web server.
 To get started, replace the device IP-address 192.168.1.11 to your value.
 - **playbot.apk** - Android application for control player via LinkPlayAPI.
 To get started, change .apk extension to .zip, open path in archive /assets/index.html and replace the device IP-address 192.168.1.11 to your value and update archive.
 Change back archive extension to .apk and intstall this file on your Android.

+Also contains a playlist of ukrainian radio stations, you can change his in html code in "select" tag.

 ## Screenshots
 Web Interface<br>
 ![WEB DEMO](https://github.com/opencartbot/PlayBot/blob/6e04a2ecf688df73d4bb6892f3ac8f49cd69474f/screenshots/web.jpg)